JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

   * *column*: the name of the column to be replaced.
   * *values*: a dictionary where the keys are the values to be replaced and the values are the new values.

+* ``add_column``: adds a new column to the tally.
+Two keyargs needs to be passed:

+  * *column*: the name of the new column.
+  * *values*: a list of values to be added to the column.
+A single value can also be provided.

 More than one modifiers can be applied in series to a single tally.
 If your benchmark requires a new modifier, please refer to :ref:`add_tally_mod`.